srirag-vuppala/Cal-Poly-VPN-Linux-CLI-Tool/README.md

 # Cal Poly VPN Linux CLI tool

 A simple and easy way to connect to the Cal Poly VPN.

 ## Description

-Unfortunately there is ~~minimal~~ **NO** support for the Cal Poly's VPN for linux users so I wrote a simple script that'll be able to start and stop the VPN.
+Unfortunately there is ~~minimal~~ **NO** support for the Cal Poly's VPN for linux users so I wrote a simple script that'll be able to start, stop and check the status of the VPN.
 * Additionally it'll work without having to give it my credentials every single time.

 ## Getting Started

 ### Installing
-* Download the shell script from this repository
-* Enter in your cal poly user name and password in the starting of the file
+* Download the shell script from this repository * Enter in your cal poly user name and password in the starting of the file

 ```
 ...